tinoha/kube-home/README.md

 ## Kubernetes Setup (K3s or MicroK8s)

 Install either **K3s** or **MicroK8s**.
 Both are lightweight Kubernetes distributions well-suited for homelab use cases.
-They are easy to install, require minimal maintenance, and offer robust performance.
+They are easy to install and require minimal maintenance.

 ### Install K3s